 #2 – Completeness

-This is pertaining to the fact that all the transactions which were supposed to be recognized have been recorded in the financial statements completely and comprehensively.
+It is about the fact that all the transactions which were supposed to be recognized have been recorded in the financial statements entirely and comprehensively.

 #3 – Accuracy